mahiiC/mahiiC.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-## Computational Genomics Researcher
+I am currently pursuing an **MS by Research in Bioinformatics at IIIT Hyderabad** where I am also working as a part-time researcher.

-I am currently pursuing an **MS by Research in Bioinformatics at IIIT Hyderabad**, working on multi-omics cancer data integration using systems-level computational approaches.
 My work focuses on integrating bulk RNA-seq, microarray, somatic mutation, and copy number variation (CNV) data to identify clinically relevant cancer subtypes and potential biomarkers.

 ## Currently Working On